scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ### `PreparationException` and `PreparationConflictException`

-The `prepare()` API could throw `PreparationException` or `PreparationConflictException`.
+The `prepare()` API could throw `PreparationException` or `PreparationConflictException`:

 - If you catch `PreparationException`, this exception indicates that preparing the transaction fails due to transient or non-transient faults.
-You can attempt to retry the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
+You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
 - If you catch `PreparationConflictException`, this exception indicates that preparing the transaction has failed due to transient faults (for example, a conflict error).
 In this case, you can retry the transaction from the beginning.

 ### `ValidationException` and `ValidationConflictException`

 The `validate()` API could throw `ValidationException` or `ValidationConflictException`:

 - If you catch `ValidationException`, this exception indicates that validating the transaction fails due to transient or non-transient faults.
-You can attempt to retry the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
+You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
 - If you catch `ValidationConflictException`, this exception indicates that validating the transaction has failed due to transient faults (for example, a conflict error).
 In this case, you can retry the transaction from the beginning.

 ### `CommitException`, `CommitConflictException`, and `UnknownTransactionStatusException`

-Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, or `UnknownTransactionStatusException`:
+The `commit()` API could throw `CommitException`, `CommitConflictException`, or `UnknownTransactionStatusException`:

 - If you catch `CommitException`, this exception indicates that committing the transaction fails due to transient or non-transient faults.
 You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is non-transient.
 - If you catch `CommitConflictException`, this exception indicates that committing the transaction has failed due to transient faults (for example, a conflict error).
 In this case, you can retry the transaction from the beginning.